Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 The person we hired didn’t show up at the time we had planned to leave.
 We texted and left voicemails with no response.

 When he finally returned our call a few hours later, and he told us he was sick.
-He said his son would be hauling our RV instead, and that he would let us know when he knew what time his son would be there.
+He said his son would be hauling our RV instead, and that he would let us know when he knew when his son would be there.
 Hours went by and we heard nothing.
 Finally, we got a phone call that the son was on the way…but was coming from 4 hours away.

-Our fears of being scammed intensified.
+Our fears intensified.

 RV ready for shipping